 Inspired by the concepts of self-experimentation and quantified self, some time ago I decided to re-try something that I had attempted in the past but in a very piecemeal way: put my smartphone aside and instead use a Nokia “dumbphone”.
 Why do something like that?
 First of all, I must clarify that it is not a question of neo-luddite philosophy or aspiring to a way of life without technology.
 It is clear that our current lifestyle in “developed” societies cannot be separated from digital tools.
-And among these disruptive tools, the smartphone is the one that has most penetrated our day-to-day lives and altered our habits and created new ones that are very difficult to detach from.
+And among these disruptive tools, the smartphone is the one that has most penetrated our day-to-day lives, altered our habits and created new ones that are very difficult to detach from.

-However, and for that very reason, my starting question for a small personal experiment was: “Is it possible to have a different relationship with my smartphone?”.
-Because although I know that there are many advantages and benefits derived from smartphones, I have also felt often and systematically “hooked” to it, as a kind of addiction linked to my attention – something that I also observe in others, and especially the people with whom I live and share my day to day.
+However, and for that very reason, my starting question for a small autoethnographic experiment was: “Is it possible to have a different relationship with my smartphone?”.
+Because although I know that there are many advantages and benefits derived from smartphones, I have also felt often and systematically “hooked” to mine, as a kind of addiction linked to my attention – something that I also observe in others, and especially the people with whom I live and share my day to day.
 I will not elaborate here on the potentially negative effects of the abusive use of the smartphone or other digital media, increasingly studied from different disciplines.You can take a look at this Wikipedia article on problematic smartphone use or at this Zotero folder in which I am compiling articles on the subject that I find interesting.